-Subsidence Area is defined as the 'Subsidence Study Area' as illustrated in Figure 1 of Appendix 2 of SSD 8445.
+1Subsidence Area is defined as the 'Subsidence Study Area' as illustrated in Figure 1 of Appendix 2 of SSD 8445.

-Steep slopes are defined as greater than 18.4°.
-There are three steep slopes identified within the 600 m Environmental Features Study Area that are also located within the Subsidence Area.
-As no other steep slopes have been identified within the 600 m Environmental Features Study Area that are also located within the subsidence Area.
-As no other steep slopes have been identified within the 600 m Environmental Features Study Area, the performance measure for 'all land outside the subsidence area' is not relevant.
+2 Steep slopes are defined as greater than 18.4°.
+There are three steep slopes identified within the 600 m Environmental Features Study Area, the performance measure for 'all land outside the subsidence area' is not relevant.

-EIS predictions are summarised in the Subsidence Predictions and Impact Assessment Report by MSEC (2022), and the relevant predictions for steep slopes is provided in Section 4.2 of the Land Management Plan.
+3 EIS predictions are summarised in the Subsidence Predictions and Impact Assessment Report by MSEC (2022), and the relevant predictions for steep slopes is provided in Section 4.2 of the Land Management Plan.

-All road embankments and road cutting identified in Figure 3 of the Land Management Plan.
+4 All road embankments and road cutting identified in Figure 3 of the Land Management Plan.
 All railway embankments within the Study Area will be managed in accordance with the Main Southern Railway Management Plan.
 All steep slopes on the Tahmoor Mine Site will be managed in accordance with the Tahmoor Mine Site Management Plan.

-TARPs for the management of constructed steep slopes will be provided as part of the Wollondilly Shire Council Management Plan (road embankments and cuttings), Main Southern Railway Management Plan (rail embankments) and the Tahmoor Mine Site Management Plan (mine site slopes).
+5 TARPs for the management of constructed steep slopes will be provided as part of the Wollondilly Shire Council Management Plan (rail embankments) and the Tahmoor Mine Site Management Plan (mine site slopes).
 These yet to be prepared TARPs will be included in Appendix B Master TARP following preparation and approval by the infrastructure owner.

-For the purpose of this TARP, persistent cracking is a tension crack/s that combine to form a potential backscarp or failure plane for slope instability.
+6 For the purpose of this TARP, persistent cracking is a tension crack/s that combine to form a potential backscarp or failure plane for slope instability.
 The length is proportional to the size of the failure surface.